 When exploring the three main halls in the Forbidden City, travelers may notice a number of large marble blocks or rocks on the road.
 The most impressive one is the huge marble ramp behind the Hall of Preserving Harmony, which was carved with cloud and dragons design.

 It is 16.
 07 meters long, 3.07 meters in width and 1.7 meters in thickness, and weighs about 200 tons.
 This huge rock was quarried from Fangshan District, around 70 kilometers southwest of Beijing.
 On the ramp, the nine dragons fly behind the floating clouds representing the unity of the great empire and the Emperor's divine power granted by the God.

-Out from the Hall of the Preserving Harmony, you will notice a huge marble carved with cloud and dragons design.
-Go straight, you will see another gate, called Gate of Heavenly Peace(Qianqingmen).
+Out from the Hall of the Preserving Harmony, and go straight, you will see another gate, called Gate of Heavenly Purity(Qianqingmen).
 This is the main gateway to the inner living quarters.

 - Forbidden City — A Full Guide on History, Architecture, Layout Map